-Skin cancer is the most common form of cancer in the UK.
-But the good news is that most skin cancers can be cured if detected early.
+But the good news is that most skin cancers can be treated if detected early.

 There are two main types of skin cancer: melanoma and non-melanoma.